stuartki/mapper/README.md

 # mapper

-This is a ote-taking interface on terminal, organizing learning into trees; nodes are definitions, edges are supporting "future" facts.
+This is a note-taking interface on terminal, organizing learning into trees; nodes are definitions, edges are supporting "future" facts.

 To do: